Skip to Main Content

 Find a Journal, Magazine, or Newspaper

-The following search box lists journals, magazines and newspapers available (both print and electronic) from Memorial Library.
-This link is most useful when you have a citation for a journal and would like to see if we own it.
+The following search box lists journals, magazines and newspapers available from Library Services.
+This link is most useful when you have a citation and know the title of the publication.

 Access one journal, magazine, or newspaper